dacobi/tilemaped/README.md

-# Tilemaped
+# TilemapEd
-Tilemaped is a tilemap editor for the Commander X16 retro computer.
+TilemapEd is a tilemap editor for the Commander X16 retro computer.

 (It's not currently complete, but is being worked on)